lucianmot/CV/README.md

 #### Learning -> Understanding -> Explaining

-Whenever we had to do something there was always the emphasis on me to learn, then understand, then break it down for everyone in to manageable chunks of information to process.
+Whenever we had to do something, there was always the emphasis on me to learn, then understand, then break it down for everyone in to manageable chunks of information to process.

 - Every project that you can find on [Visual Edge, my company website](https://visualedge.ro/projects/?lang=en)